auth0/docs/custom-authentication.md

 -  Test User: __test__
 -  Test Password: __123__

-> By default, the connector will only allow one user to login: a __test__ user that is fixed in code.
-This is so you can try that everything works fine before changing it to use a real user repository (like a SQL database).
+> By default, the connector will only allow one user to login: a __test__ user that is hard coded in the app.
+This is so you can verify that everything works fine before changing it to use a real user repository (like a SQL database).

-**Congratulations!** If you get a green check on this step, it means the configuration of the connector is done.
+**Congratulations!** If you get a green check on this step, it means the configuration of the connector has been successful.

 ----

 ## Next Steps

-Read the following sections to learn how to customize the logic to authenticate users and how to deploy it.
+Read the following sections to learn more about customizing the logic to authenticate users and deploying it.

 ### Plug your own authentication